quassy/prefect/docs/core/concepts/schedules.md

     )
     ```

-!!! warning Daylight Saving Time
+!!! warning "Daylight Saving Time"
     If the `IntervalClock` start time is provided with a DST-observing timezone, then the schedule will adjust itself appropriately.
 Intervals greater than 24 hours will follow DST conventions, while intervals of less than 24 hours will follow UTC intervals.
 For example, an hourly schedule will fire every UTC hour, even across DST boundaries.
 When clocks are set back, this will result in two runs that _appear_ to both be scheduled for 1am local time, even though they are an hour apart in UTC time.
 For longer intervals, like a daily schedule, the interval schedule will adjust for DST boundaries so that the clock-hour remains constant.
 This means that a daily schedule that always fires at 9am will observe DST and continue to fire at 9am in the local time zone.

     Note that this behavior is different from the `CronClock`.